department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 ![Screenshot 2024-11-18 at 9 36 23 AM](https://github.com/user-attachments/assets/8393b245-8855-434d-b51f-e15a26af9cc7)

-For most of the results screen, the only options users are given is to mail their paperwork.
-This is an example of what the information on the results screen looks like, although the specific details and address varies depending on the answers selected in the wizard.
-Three participants wanted to be able to submit their form online.
+On most of the results pages, the only option users are given is to mail in their paperwork.
+This is an example of what the information on the results page looks like, although the specific details and address varies depending on the answers selected in the wizard.
+Three participants wanted to be able to submit their form online instead.

 Other participants wanted more transparency after their form was submitted.
-They were uncertain how long the process would take and would like updates during the process.
-Like when their form was received.
+They were uncertain how long the process would take and wanted updates throughout the process, like when their form was received.

+> "This would be a lot of work." (p8)

 > ""It just gives me a blank generic DoD 149.
 It would be really damn cool it it actually filled in the parts we've already given you." (p3)

 Three participants expressed concerns that Form 149 was confusing, had a lot of content, and would be difficult to fill out on their own.
-They would need help with this.
 One participant said that they would like to see information they inputted into the wizard on the form.

 ## Additional Insights

-1. Assistive technology users were able to complete all tasks.
+**1. Assistive technology users were able to answer all questions and complete editing tasks.**

 > "It's going to be accessible for a visually impaired Veteran." (p7)

-2. Subtask pattern continued to test well.
+This study had three participants who used assistive technology, one used a screen magnifier and two used screen readers.
+All three participants were able to navigate the sub-task pattern, answer questions, and edit them.

+**2. Assistive technology users had difficulty with the action link on the start page.**
+- One participant using a screen magnifier missed this link
+- One participant using a screen reader believed that this was the bottom of the page

+**3. The sub task pattern was easy to use.**
-- Participants noted that they liked the big buttons, one question per page.
-For the Discharge Upgrade wizard specifically, they liked the simple yes/no questions or multiple choice questions and that there were no input fields.
+- Participants noted that they liked the big buttons and seeing only one question per page.
+For the Discharge Upgrade Wizard specifically, they liked the simple yes/no or multiple choice questions in favor of needing any input fields.
 - One participant used a screen reader (Speechify) to help break down the content on the page and reduce the cognitive load.
-This participant only used the screen reader on the start and results screens.
-They didn't need to use it on the question or review screens, indicating that the content on those pages wasn't overwhelming.
+They didn't need to use their screen reader on the question or review pages, suggesting that the content on those pages wasn't overwhelming.

 > "I like the big buttons and that it just gives you a little paragraph to work with at a time." (p4)

 > “I think what worked well was the flow of the questions and how easy it was to answer the questions.
 There wasn't like a whole lot of box requesting text.” (p12)

-2. Assistive technology users had trouble with the action link on the start screen
-- One participant using a screen magnifier missed this link
-- One participant using a screen reader believed that this was the bottom of the page

 ## Recommendations